Summary

 SimplePractice is the HIPAA-compliant practice management software with easy and secure therapy notes, progress notes, SOAP notes, and other note-taking templates built into the platform.
 Using SimplePractice makes it fast and simple to access your notes and fill them out after each session.

-With built in SOAP notes templates in the SimplePractice software, you’ll never find yourself searching for SOAP note examples ever again.
+With built in SOAP notes templates in the SimplePractice software, you’ll never find yourself coming up empty when searching for SOAP note examples.

 If your EHR doesn’t have built-in SOAP note examples and templates, you can download a SOAP note template to keep on hand, or make your own following the guidelines we provided above.